RozbehSharahi/graphql3/README.md

 After that you should already be able to access your graphql endpoint.

-The method `registerSiteSchema` expects a schema of `webonyx/graphql-php` package, so you are free to do whatever you wish from here on.
+The method `register` expects a schema of `webonyx/graphql-php` package, so you are free to do whatever you wish from here on.

 However, the main focus of `graphql3` is providing builders/types/registries, which will facilitate the introduction of